EricAgyemang/IT432StreamHeartRateData/README.md

 * Select **Reginal** and make sure it is the sane region as the rest of your project's services > choose Location.
 * Click **Create** button.
 * Select **Dataflow > Create Job from Template > enter a job name** > select **Pub/Sub Subscription to BigQuery template**
-* The reginal endpoint must match where the rest of the project resources are located.
+* The **reginal endpoint** must match where the rest of the project resources are located.
-* Fill in the remainder of the field and make sure they are align with the name of your storage bucket, Pub/Sub subscription, and BigQuery dataset and tablename.
+* Fill in the remainder of the field and make sure they are align with the name of your **storage bucket, Pub/Sub subscription**, and **BigQuery** dataset and **tablename**.
 * Click on **Run job**

 # SECTION 5
 # Create an IOT Core registry
-The cloud IoT Core is a fully managed service that allows the user to connect, manage, and ingest data from millions of global dispersed device.
+The **cloud IoT Core** is a fully managed service that allows the user to connect, manage, and ingest data from millions of global dispersed device.
 From the [Cloud Console](https://console.cloud.google.com),
 * Select **Cloud IoT Core** > click on **device registry** > enter "heartrate" as the **Rsgistry ID**.
 * Select a **Region** close to you > disable HTTP protocol > select Pub/Sub topic that was created in Section 4 above.